Am I The Only Gay Man Alive Who’s Confused At The Hubbub Surrounding Barry Manilow’s Coming Out? [Opinion]

 “I’ve been reading a lot of speculation online as to whether I’m straight or gay or bi.
 I’ve had girlfriends that I’ve loved, but I’ve also had boyfriends.”

-We all figured that, George, the moment you showed your nether regions to another dude, only to have it shown to anyone with internet access — and that’s fine, really (liking men, not the leaked photos part.
-Seriously, stop doing that, people), no one should ever be made to feel ashamed or be shamed by another person for being sexual or loving with a person of any gender.
+Well, we figured that, George, the moment you showed your nether regions to another dude, only to have it shown to anyone with internet access — and that’s fine, really (the “liking men” part, not the leaked photos stuff.
+Seriously, y’all, stop doing that), because no one should ever be made to feel ashamed or be shamed by another person for being sexual or loving with a person of any gender.

-Be that as it may, however, on the flip side, to engage such a passionate and personal act just to make sure you’re still getting being paid or ensuring that your upcoming projects; such as a group concert in April that additionally features Vanessa Williams and openly gay personalities Michael Urie (Ugly Betty) and Andy Cohen, do well, is unbelievably disrespectful to what it truly means to come out as gay, bi, trans*, non-binary, lesbian, and/or asexual, along with all of the other genders or sexual preferences that people are in this world.
+Be that as it may; however, on the flip side, to engage such a passionate and personal act just to ensure that fans are still buying tickets for your live shows, such as the group concert in April that additionally features Vanessa Williams and openly gay personalities Michael Urie (Ugly Betty) and Andy Cohen, is unbelievably disrespectful to what it truly means to come out as gay, bi, trans*, non-binary, lesbian, and/or asexual, along with all of the other genders or sexual preferences that people are in this world.

 And that’s exactly what Barry Manilow did here, make no qualms about it.
 This was not about coming out to own his truth.
 This was about coming out to make sure that his fans still liked him, and that’s what I have a major problem with.

 Lest we forget, we still live in on a planet where even appearing to be gay in certain countries, including America, can straight-up get you killed.
-For me, coming out when I did; even though I didn’t have the most normal occurrence of it — my mom found me sleeping in the arms of a former lover (we were fully clothed, by the way) — was still incredibly risky because of my actual environment (the Bronx in the mid-90’s), certain family members who were less than accepting of gay people (like my brother, who came around eventually), and of course, just people in general who are hateful of things they don’t understand, but judge anyway.
+For me, coming out when I did; even though I didn’t have the most conventional of experiences — my mom found me sleeping in the arms of a former lover (we were fully clothed, by the way) and she more or less told me I was gay later that day — was still incredibly risky because of my actual environment (the Bronx in the mid-90’s), certain other family members who were less than accepting of gay people (like my brother, who came around eventually), and of course, people in general who are just hateful of things they don’t understand, but judge anyway.

-It has literally been the opposite way of life for Manilow; a man who may not have said the words until recently and admittedly felt some kind of trepidation about doing so, but has never once seemingly faced some kind of antagonistic response to what has been speculated on for years and years.
-He still records, he still tours, and he’s still very famous — and he’ll be even more so now, now that he’s really, truly out.
+It has literally been the opposite way of life for Manilow; a man who may not have said those words openly until recently and admittedly felt some kind of trepidation about doing so, but has never once seemingly faced some kind of antagonistic response, personal or otherwise, on something that has been speculated on for years and years.
+He still records, he still tours, and he’s still very, very famous — and he’ll be even more so now, now that he’s really, truly out.

-Mark my words, before 2017 is done, expect Barry Manilow to win some kind of LGBTQ-media major award and receive even more attention than he’s ever gotten in the past 50-something years of his career, because in the eyes of the public, he’s no longer just a celebrity.
-He’s now, officially, a gay celebrity with nearly 50 years of personal baggage that was inaccessible and untouchable wholly until this very today — not to mention, we all knew that he married a man two freaking years ago.
+Mark my words, before 2017 is done, expect Barry Manilow to win some kind of major LGBTQ-media award and receive even more attention for his music than he’s ever received in the past 50-something years of his career, because in the eyes of the public, he’s no longer just a celebrity.

+He’s now, officially, a gay celebrity with nearly 50 years of personal baggage that was inaccessible until this very today — not to mention, we all knew that he married a man two freaking years ago.
+This wasn’t news, people.
+We all knew Barry Manilow was gay.
+He just needed to realize it himself.
+Mission accomplished!

 [Featured Image by Kevork Djansezian/Stringer/Getty Images]